Information for Childcare Providers

 You’ll need to log in using your Government Gateway ID and choose ‘self-service’.

-However, in the Early Years Inspection Handbook on Page 30 is states: evaluate the quality of the provision and outcomes through robust self-evaluation, taking account of the views of parents and children, and use the findings to develop capacity for sustainable improvement.
+In the Early Years Inspection Handbook on Page 30 is states: evaluate the quality of the provision and outcomes through robust self-evaluation, taking account of the views of parents and children, and use the findings to develop capacity for sustainable improvement.
 Which means a setting still needs to be able to accurately self-evaluate their own practice.

 This should also include a process to systematically evaluate impact/development of children, and to identify what to do about the gaps.
 Cohort trackers essential.
 How well are children progressing?
 Are there gaps in curriculum areas,?
 Are there gaps in cohorts as well as in individuals.